,

 Disable other apps

 Sometimes, apps running in the background might be interfering with the Bluetooth connection.
-This prevents the Apple device from connecting with earbuds.
-Turning off their Bluetooth permission will eliminate the signal.
+Turning off their Bluetooth permission will fix this issue.
+Here’s how you can do it:.

 1. Navigate to Settings and choose Privacy